This Berkshire based town is a fine place to start a walk with two rivers, a local lake and the iconic Eton College to explore.

 - Dorney Lake - This purpose-built rowing lake in Buckinghamshire has a traffic free National Cycle Network trail running past it on one side and the Thames Path on the other

-- Jubilee River - Follow the Jubilee River path from Maidenhead to Eton on this waterside walk or cycle on the border of Berkshire and Buckinghamshire
+- Jubilee River - Follow the Jubilee River path from Maidenhead to Eton and Slough on this waterside walk or cycle on the border of Berkshire and Buckinghamshire

 - Windsor Great Park - A circular cycle or walk around the beautiful Windsor Great Park in Surrey

 - Maidenhead Boundary Walk - This circular walk takes you around the old boundary of Maidenhead

 - The Long Walk Windsor Castle - This route in Windsor Great Park takes you along the famous 'Long Walk' to Windsor Castle